projf/display_controller/README.md

 ## Resource Utilization
-The display controller has not been extensively area optimised but is still lightweight:
+The display controller has not been extensively optimized for area but is still lightweight:

     Display          LUT     FF
     ---------------------------